 In 1925, President Calvin Coolidge proclaimed the first National Fire Prevention Week.
-According to the National Archives and Records Administrations Library Information Center, this is the longest running public health observance in history.
-This year’s observance is Sunday, October 8 through Saturday, October 14.
+According to the National Archives and Records Administrations Library Information Center, this is the longest-running public health observance in history.

-According to the National Fire Protection Association (NFPA) 358,500 home structure fires occurred from 2011 through 2015.
-On average, these fires caused:
+According to the National Fire Protection Association (NFPA) 358,500 home structure fires occur each year.

 The leading causes of home fires were:

 - Intentional; and

 - Smoking materials.

 On a regular basis, we hear about the importance of keeping our smoke detectors in proper working order.
 However, we don’t hear a lot about other fire prevention methods.
 Therefore, I thought this would be a good opportunity to discuss choosing a fire extinguisher for your home.

 Having a fire extinguisher available can be beneficial.
 However, there are some things to consider before purchasing one.

 - Your main priority should be getting out of your home safely.
 From the time your smoke alarm sounds, experts say you have two minutes or less to get out.